Donations of works

 Cultural Gifts Program

-Donations of works of art may be given under the Cultural Gifts Program to the Geelong Gallery.
+Donations of works of art may be given under the Cultural Gifts Program to Geelong Gallery.
 This program encourages gifts of significant cultural items to public art galleries by offering donors a tax deduction for the agreed market value of their gifts.

 The Cultural Gifts Program is administered by the Department of the Environment, Water, Heritage and the Arts.
-For detailed information on this program visit their website www.arts.gov.au.
+For detailed information on this program visit their website www.arts.gov.au

 The Director or the Curator would be happy to discuss with you works proposed for donation, as well as the Gallery’s collection policies, and provide advice on contacting approved valuers.
 Please contact the Gallery to arrange a meeting.